The plate upright row is a compound exercise that builds stronger and bigger traps, and rear deltoids (Shoulder).

 - Keep a controlled motion and avoid jerky movements.

-Plate Row Exercise Variations
+Plate Upright Row Variations

-It is a great exercise for beginners, but also very effective for more advanced weight-lifters.
 You should learn proper form and lifting technique to strengthen the back of the shoulder.
 You can modify the exercise for your specific needs by learning some variations.

 Take a look below at some of the more popular plate exercise variations to increase unilateral strength and fitness!